IBM/ibm-cloud-sdk-common/CONTRIBUTING_nodejs.md

-This file provides general guidance for anyone contributing to IBM Cloud Go SDK projects produced by the IBM OpenAPI SDK Generator.
+This file provides general guidance for anyone contributing to IBM Cloud Node.js SDK projects produced by the IBM OpenAPI SDK Generator.

 # Questions